 In extreme circumstances, which accounted for 0.1% of the total number of abortions in 2016, terminations are also permitted after 24 weeks on grounds A and B.

-Let’s compare this with what the Irish government is considering.
+Let’s compare this with what the Irish government has proposed.

 Health Minister Simon Harris’s proposal follows the recommendations of the Joint Committee on the Eighth Amendment to the Constitution.
 The big recommendation is that abortions should be permitted “with no restriction as to reason [our italics] provided that it is availed of through a GP-led service delivered in a clinical context as determined by the law and licensing practice in Ireland with a gestational limit of 12 weeks”.
 (2.40)

-The Committee recommendations would also allow abortion without any limit “where the unborn child has a foetal abnormality that is likely to result in death before or shortly after birth”.
-(2.31)
+The Bill, following the Committee recommendations, would also allow abortion without any limit if “there is present a condition affecting the foetus that is likely to lead to the death of the foetus either before birth or shortly after birth”.

 In one respect only is the proposed law less permissive than the British one; it does not list non-fatal disabilities as a ground for abortion.
 But this is smoke and mirrors.
 As in countries like Germany, those abortions will be performed on the ‘mental health’ ground, with no gestational limits.